Esophageal food bolus obstruction: Risk factors

 Food bolus obstruction is most commonly caused by Schatzki rings, which are mucosal rings of unknown cause in the lower esophagus.
-Foodstuff jams into the esophagus due to the narrowing caused by the ring.
+A food bolus can more easily become lodged in the esophagus due to the narrowing caused by the ring.
 An increasingly commonly recognized cause for esophageal food bolus obstruction is eosinophilic esophagitis, which is an inflammatory disorder of the mucosa of the esophagus, of unknown cause.
-Many alterations caused by eosinophilic esophagitis can predispose to food boluses; these include the presence of multiple rings and narrowing of the lumen.
+Many alterations caused by eosinophilic esophagitis can predispose to food bolus obstruction; these include the presence of multiple rings and narrowing of the lumen.
 When considering esophageal dilation to treat a patient with food bolus obstruction, care must be made to look for features of eosinophilic esophagitis, as these patients are at a higher risk of dilation-associated complications.

 Other conditions that predispose to food bolus obstructions are esophageal webs, tracheoesophageal fistula/esophageal atresia (TOF/OA) and peptic strictures.
 Food boluses are common in the course of illness in patients with esophageal cancer but are more difficult to treat as endoscopy to push the bolus is less safe.
 Patients with esophageal self-expandable metallic stents may present with food boluses lodged within the stent lumen.
-Rarely disorders of movement of the esophagus, such as nutcracker esophagus, can predispose to food bolus obstruction.
+Rarely, disorders of movement of the esophagus, such as nutcracker esophagus, can predispose to food bolus obstruction.

 Treatment

 Conservative

-In an emergency room setting, someone with food bolus obstruction may be observed for a period to see if the food bolus passes spontaneously.
-This may be encouraged by giving carbonated drinks that release gas such as Coca-Cola, which may dislodge the food.
+In an emergency room setting, someone with a food bolus obstruction may be observed for a period to see if the food bolus passes spontaneously.
+This may be encouraged by giving carbonated drinks that release gas, such as Coca-Cola, which may dislodge the food.

 While glucagon has been used in those with esophageal food bolus obstruction, evidence as of 2019 does not support its effectiveness, and its use may result in more side effects.
 Older reviews considered it an acceptable option as long it does not lead to delays in arranging other treatments.
 Other medications (hyoscine butylbromide, benzodiazepines and opioids) have been studied but the evidence is limited.
 Hyoscine butylbromide (also known as Buscopan) is used intravenously as a treatment in some cases, although there is a small risk of serious side effects in people who may have underlying cardiac issues such as high blood pressure, tachycardia, or heart disease.

 Historical treatment of food bolus obstruction included administration of proteolytic enzymes (such as meat tenderizers) with the purpose of degrading the meat that was blocked; however, it is possible that these methods may increase the risk of perforation of the esophagus.
 Other modalities rarely used now include removal of boluses using catheters, and the use of large-bore tubes inserted into the esophagus to forcefully lavage it.